bouvens/red-squares/README.md

 ## Structure of the store

-Store used as input in game AI controllers.
+The game AI controllers use the store as input.

 * game
-    * redSquares: helper object for getting mouse position
+    * redSquares: a helper object for getting mouse position
-    * inputController: helper object for intercepting key presses
+    * inputController: a helper object for intercepting keypresses
-    * manager: name of a controller function
+    * manager: a name of a controller function
-    * status: one of `GAME_STATUS` constants that defines state of the game (_play_, _pause_, _stop_)
+    * status: one of `GAME_STATUS` constants which defines the state of the game (_play_, _pause_, _stop_)
-    * autoRestart: flag defines will be game restarted on stop or not
+    * autoRestart: the flag which represents will be game restarted on stop or not
-    * beats: score
+    * beats: the score
-    * highestBeats: highest score
+    * highestBeats: the highest score
-    * outs: number of flied off threats
+    * outs: a quantity of flown away threats
-    * frame: game’s frame counter
+    * frame: the game frames counter
     * speed: one of `SPEEDS` constants that can be _normal_ for frames with timeouts, _fast_ without timeouts, or _fastest_ for rendering only 100th frame
     * fieldWidth: width of the field
     * fieldHeight: height of the field
-    * error: string that will be shown as error below the field
+    * error: a string that will appear below the field in case of error
 * hero
     * x: horizontal position of the Hero in pixels
     * y: vertical position of the Hero in pixels
-    * maxSpeed: maximum speed of the Hero in pixels
+    * maxSpeed: a maximum speed of the Hero in pixels
-    * status: on of `HERO_STATUSES` constants that can be _normal_ for alive hero and _trouble_ for dead hero
+    * status: on of `HERO_STATUSES` constants that can be _normal_ for alive Hero and _trouble_ for dead Hero
-    * size: half of size of the Hero in pixels
+    * size: half of the size of the Hero in pixels
-    * shadowPeriod: defines which frame must be saved as shadow
+    * shadowPeriod: number of frames, one of them will appear as a shadow
     * shadowQuantity: quantity of shadows
-    * shadows: array of shadows
+    * shadows: an array of shadows
         * x: horizontal position of a shadow in pixels
         * y: vertical position of a shadow in pixels
-        * id: identifier of a shadow element
+        * id: an identifier of a shadow element
     * target: object
         * x: horizontal position in pixels to which the Hero seeks
         * y: vertical position in pixels to which the Hero seeks
-        * save: not used element for now for saving information by AI controller
+        * save: not used element for now for keeping information by AI controller
 * threats
-    * threats: array of threats
+    * threats: an array of threats
-        * id: identifier of a threat element
+        * id: an identifier of a threat element
         * x: horizontal position of a threat in pixels
         * y: vertical position of a threat in pixels
-        * speed: object of speed
+        * speed: an object of speed
             * x: horizontal speed in pixels per frame
             * y: vertical speed in pixels per frame
         * isOut: flag of moving out of the field
         * isAroundField: helper flag to define is threat close enough to field or need to be removed
-    * size: half of size of a threat in pixels
+    * size: half of the size of a threat in pixels
-    * maxSpeed: maximum speed of threats in pixels
+    * maxSpeed: a maximum speed of threats in pixels
-    * lastTime: number of a frame when a threat was added
+    * lastTime: number of a frame when the game added a threat
     * addTimeout: quantity of frames between adding threats
     * index: id for a new threat
-    * limit: maximum quantity of threats
+    * limit: a maximum amount of threats
-    * removeProbability: reciprocal probability of flying out on hitting with an edge of the field
+    * removeProbability: a reciprocal probability of flying out on hitting with an edge of the field

 ## Structure of folders

-* dist: there build will be saved on running `npm run build`
+* dist: a build will be saved there on running `npm run build`
-* public: will be added to dist folder on build
+* public: files from here will be added to `dist` folder on build
 * src: source folder
-    * controllers: AI for red square
+    * controllers: AI for the red square
 * test: there must be tests